uutzinger/LTC2473/README.md

 <img src="./LTC2471-8586.png" alt="drawing" width="300"/>

-The LTC2473 is a small, **16-bit** analog-to-digital converter with an integrated precision reference and a selectable **208sps** or **833sps** output rate.
+"The LTC2473 is a small, **16-bit** analog-to-digital converter with an integrated precision reference and a selectable **208sps** or **833sps** output rate.
 It uses a single 2.7V to 5.5V supply and communicates through an I2C Interface at 100 or 400 kbit/sec.